ethagnawl/tools-deps-experiment/README.md

 a curated repository of build libraries, a la Docker Hub or the Chef Supermarket in order to address the issues raised in the previous paragraph.

+# Future Work
+I'd like to keep iterating on this project and would not be opposed to it becoming a cookbook of sorts.
+That would likely mean creating a bunch of different examples, each representing a narrow use case, but let's see how it evolves.

+I'd also be happy to accept pull requests.
+So, if you see something you think could be improved, want to add a new example, etc. please submit a PR!

 # Resources
 - [Deps and CLI Guide](https://clojure.org/guides/deps_and_cli)
 - [Deps and CLI Reference](https://clojure.org/reference/deps_and_cli)